 Suzanne works on policy issues connected with the Global Strategy for Plant Conservation and Access and Benefit Sharing.
 She provides the Secretariat to the Global Partnership for Plant Conservation and supports the European Botanic Gardens Consortium.
 Suzanne is co-editor of BGCI’s BGjournal.

 Meirion is our database expert and your contact for queries on BGCI’s PlantSearch and GardenSearch databases.

 Helen leads BGCI’s public engagement activities including LearnToEngage, BigPicnic, and BGCI’s International Congresses on Education in Botanic Gardens.

 Malin manages the Global Tree Assessment, overseeing all global tree red listing activities at BGCI.
-She manages ThreatSearch database.
+She manages the ThreatSearch database.
 Malin is the secretary of the IUCN/SSC Global Tree Specialist Group and chair of the IUCN Red List Technical Working Group.